procore/documentation/tutorials/tutorial_uploads.md

 **Request**

 - Request Method: `PUT`
-- URL: Segment url value from the create upload response
+- Request URL: Segment `url` value from the create upload response
 - AUTH: None
-- Request Headers: Segment header values from the create upload response
+- Request Headers: Segment `header` values (`x-amz-content-sha256`, `content-length`, and `content-md5`) from the create upload response
-- Request Body: File binary
+- Request Body: File segment as binary data - include `Content-Type:application/octet-stream` in the request header so that the storage service treats the file as arbitrary binary data.

 **Response**